plasne/openid-connect/implementation.md

 4. If you want to define roles for your application, you should do so now in the "Manifest" tab under "appRoles". https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps

-5. If you have defined roles for your application, you must give the application permission (not delegated permission) of Microsoft Graph Directory.Read.All on the "API permissions" tab.
+5. If you have defined roles for your application and you are using AUTH_TYPE=app, you must give the application permission (not delegated permission) of Microsoft Graph Directory.Read.All on the "API permissions" tab.
 This access right requires administrative consent - the link is provided on the same page.

 6. Make note of the "Application (client) ID" on the "Overview" tab, you will need it later for the CLIENT_ID setting (and possibly the APPLICATION_ID setting).